Sarfraz Ahmed (general)

-Sarfraz Ahmed is a serving three-star general in the Pakistan Army, currently serving as Inspector General of Arms (IG Arms) at GHQ, Rawalpindi.
+Sarfraz Ahmed is a three-star general in the Pakistan Army, who has served as Inspector General of Arms (IG Arms) at General Headquarters in Rawalpindi and, subsequently, as National Coordinator of the Special Investment Facilitation Council (SIFC).

 Military career

-Ahmed commissioned in 148 (SP) LAD unit of Azad Kashmir Regiment through 82th PMA Long Course in 1990.
-He was promoted to the rank of Major General from Brigadier in 2019.
+Ahmed was commissioned in 1990 into the 148 Light Air Defence (Self-Propelled) Regiment of the Azad Kashmir Regiment through the 82nd PMA Long Course.
+He was promoted from the rank of Brigadier to Major General in April 2019.

-He was promoted to the rank of Lieutenant General and appointed as Inspector General of Arms at General Headquarters, Rawalpindi.
-He was later appointed the National Coordinator Special Investment Facilitation Council Islamabad.
+He was subsequently promoted to Lieutenant General and appointed as Inspector General of Arms at General Headquarters in Rawalpindi.
+He was later appointed as National Coordinator of the Special Investment Facilitation Council in Islamabad.